ALEXJI19991007/TodoApp-Typescript/README.md

-# A Simple Todo App Developed Using TypeScript-React
+# A Simple Todo App Developed Using Recoil.js as state management tools.